Thinking about trying a drug for the first time?

 Visit the tripsit website for more information on drug interactions.

-8. Have a plan if things go wrong – including having a sober person who can help.
+8. Have a plan if things go wrong while you're using drugs.

 Unfortunately, things can still go wrong, even when you’ve done your research, taken a small amount, had your drugs checked and have a positive environment and mindset.